gmontamat/poor-mans-transformers/README.md

 ## Development logs

-I'm keeping track of my progress in this section
+I'm keeping track of my progress in this section so it can be used for future reference when learning Deep Learning from the very beginnings.

 ### First steps: basic layers and training framework

-First things first, I need to implement the basic architecture of the framework and be able to train an MLP with it.
+First things first, I need to implement the basic structure of the framework and be able to train a Multilayer Perceptron (MLP) with it.
 I base my work on [ML-From-Scratch Deep Learning implementation](https://github.com/eriklindernoren/ML-From-Scratch#deep-learning) and an assignment from the [Introduction to Deep Learning](https://www.coursera.org/learn/intro-to-deep-learning) course.

-Even though this was supposed to be an easy step, I ended up spending a lot of time on it trying to come up with the simplest architecture possible.
+Even though this was supposed to be an easy step, I ended up spending a lot of time on it trying to come up with the simplest OOP architecture possible.
 New layers have to be easy to code, and I also want to experiment with different optimizers (SGD, Adam, RMSProp), learning rate schedules, activation functions (ReLU, tanh, sigmoid, Softmax, LogSoftmax), custom loss functions (sum binary cross-entropy and categorical cross-entropy as they do in BERT) and handle information flow (serial, parallel, concatenations).
 At the same time, I wouldn't like to waste time building a flexible and feature-rich framework since we have PyTorch, TensorFlow Keras, and [Google Trax](https://github.com/google/trax) for that.

+To keep this toy "framework" as simple as possible, I want to minimize the number of base-classes: `Layers`, `TrainableParameter` (used in `Layers` with an associated `Optimizer`), `Model`, and `Loss`.
+Activation functions will be implemented as `Layer` objects.

 I implemented the basic objects: `layers.Layer` and `layers.TrainableParameter` along with the `Dense` and `Dropout` layers.